Goncalves95/PP5-Predictive-Analytics/README.md

 ## Business Requirements

-As a good friend, you are requested by your friend, who has received an inheritance from a deceased great-grandfather located in Ames, Iowa, to  help in maximising the sales price for the inherited properties.

-Although your friend has an excellent understanding of property prices in her own state and residential area, she fears that basing her estimates for property worth on her current knowledge might lead to inaccurate appraisals.
-What makes a house desirable and valuable where she comes from might not be the same in Ames, Iowa.
-She found a public dataset with house prices for Ames, Iowa, and will provide you with that.
+The project has three main business requirements:

-* 1 - The client is interested in discovering how the house attributes correlate with the sale price.
-Therefore, the client expects data visualisations of the correlated variables against the sale price to show that.
+1. The client wants to understand the relationship between a property's attributes/features and its sale price.
+Therefore, the client expects data visualizations that illustrate the correlation between these variables and the sale prices.

-* 2 - The client is interested in predicting the house sale price from her four inherited houses and any other house in Ames, Iowa.
+2. The client is interested in predicting the potential sale prices for properties in Ames, Iowa, with a specific focus on estimating the value of the properties she has inherited.

+3. The client would like to have easy access to the results through an online application.

 ## Hypothesis and how to validate?